telerik/blazor-docs/components/grid/filter/overview.md

 ## More Filtering Options

-In addition to the two main filtering modes, the grid offers two more features that can enhance the user experience when looking for data.
+In addition to the two main filtering modes, the Grid offers two more features that can enhance the user experience when looking for data.

 ### ToolBar SearchBox